Skip to main content

 • “The visual flair enhances the immersion and atmosphere, making Steelport a captivating and dynamic backdrop for the action-packed gameplay.”

-• “Sure, SR2 was better in terms of writing and making the atmosphere gritty and serious, but SR:TT was the true game that made Saints Row unique, appealing to both people who wanted fun and those who were into GTA-esque games, and made it stand out from being another GTA clone.”
+• “Sure, Saints Row 2 was better in terms of writing and creating a gritty, serious atmosphere, but Saints Row: The Third was the game that made Saints Row unique, appealing to both people wanting fun and those into GTA-like games, making it stand out from being just another GTA clone.”

 • “First, they completely changed the atmosphere of the game by remaking the art style, so now everything the original was good for regarding characters and their acting is gone.”